AsakiYuki/mc-livewallpaper-generator/README.md

 A live wallpaper generators for some of [your favorite UI resource packs](https://github.com/AsakiYuki/mc-livewallpaper-generator?tab=readme-ov-file#supported-ui-packs), using [FFmpeg](https://www.ffmpeg.org/) and [JsonUI Scripting](https://github.com/AsakiYuki/JsonUI-Scripting)

-Note: you also need to install the [BetMC UI](https://github.com/BetMC2411/BetMC_UI/releases/tag/betmc_ui_releases) resource packs before you can use this project!

 # Getting Started

 Before getting started, you need to install the necessary components to run, including: